jusx/bagels/README.md

 # Note
 This is an experimental project.
 The direction of it may change at any time.

+# Tests
+There will be no unit tests while the project is still in POC status.
+Instead a visual test is created by visually inspecting output through `demos/bagel.html`

 # Contributions
 Any suggestions or ideas through Pull Requests or issues are welcome.

+# Distribution
+Not ready for distribution while still under development and in POC status.